josmar-crwdstffng/angular/aio/content/guide/dynamic-form.md

 ### Display the form

-To display an instance of the dynamic form, the `AppComponent` shell template passes the `questions` array returned by the `QuestionService` to the form container component, `<app-dynamic-form>`.
+To display an instance of the dynamic form, the `AppComponent` shell template passes the `questions` array returned by the `QuestionService` to the `app-dynamic-form` form container component.

 <code-example header="app.component.ts" path="dynamic-form/src/app/app.component.ts"></code-example>